mlourakis/sba/README.txt

-sba_chkjac.c: routines for verifying the correctness of user-supplied jacobians sba.h: Function prototypes & related data structures demo/*: Euclidean BA demo; see demo/README.txt for more details utils/*: Various utilities; see utils/README.txt for more details
+sba_chkjac.c: routines for verifying the correctness of user-supplied jacobians sba.h: Function prototypes & related data structures demo/*: Euclidean BA demo; see demo/README.txt for more details matlab/*: sba MEX-file interface; see matlab/README.txt for more details utils/*: Various utilities; see utils/README.txt for more details

 ==================== COMPILING ====================